rcalix1/TimeSeriesGPT/2024/October2024/run19/README.md

 ## Run 19

-* removed .detach() fromm the last layer of the GPT prediction architecture
+* removed .detach() from the last layer of the GPT prediction architecture
 *